Rashad-Muntar/LifeStye-Article/README.md

    Sign up
 - To create a new user, click on the `Sign Up` link and choose a name.
   Sign In:
-- To sign in, click on the `Sign In` link and complete with your name.
+- To sign in, click on the `Sign In` link and fill in your name.
   Sign out:
 - To sign out, click on the `Sign Out` link.

 Create a Post:
 - First you need to be logged in or sign up.
-- To create a new article, type your article into the new article form and click 'Post Article' button.
+- To create a new article, type your article name, type in new article, choose categpry, upload image and click 'Post Article' button.

 Vote an Article
-- vote an article by clicking on the `vote` button in the article show page.
+- vote an article by clicking on the `vote` button in the article's show page.
-- unvote an article by clicking on the `unvotevote` button in the article show page.
+- unvote an article by clicking on the `unvote` button in the article's show page.

 Bookmark an Article
 - bookmark an article by clicking on the `bookmark` button in the article show page.